zulip/zulip/docs/subsystems/sending-messages.md

-for communities like chat.zulip.org, where there might be 10,000s of inactive users who only stopped by briefly to check out the product or ask a single question, but are subscribed to whatever the default streams in the organization are.
+for communities like chat.zulip.org, where there might be 10,000s of inactive users who only stopped by briefly to check out the product or ask a single question, but are subscribed to whatever the default channels in the organization are.

-The total amount of work being done here was acceptable (a few seconds of total CPU work per message to large public streams), but the latency was unacceptable: The server backend was introducing a latency of about 1 second per 2000 users subscribed to receive the message.
+The total amount of work being done here was acceptable (a few seconds of total CPU work per message to large public channels), but the latency was unacceptable: The server backend was introducing a latency of about 1 second per 2000 users subscribed to receive the message.
 While these delays may not be immediately obvious to users (Zulip,